patriktjader/pro1/Thoughts.md

                                                           "final thoughts"

 As my first "big" project all by myself this was extremly fun and a very good learning experience, i cant wait for my next project.

+PS there was a video for the first video border but it was to big to push to github so its in the .gitignore